Skip to main content

 Invirt's definition of Principal is similar to the one in other MVC and server frameworks, in the sense that it refers to the currently authenticated entity or user operating the application.

-An essential difference, however, is that Invirt doesn't have a native concept of "anonymous" Principal (i.e. not authenticated user) as we felt this would add a layer of complexity that doesn't benefit the framework's objectives.
-That being said, it shouldn't be hard for an application to handle this should it require to.
+An important difference is that Invirt doesn't have a native concept of an "anonymous" Principal (i.e. an unauthenticated user).
+We felt this would add a layer of complexity that doesn't benefit the framework's objectives.
+It shouldn't be hard for an application to handle this should it need to.

 interface Principal {